• PROGRAM

 • Soil health and carbon sequestration

-Development and implementation of innovative methods to regenerate and improve agricultural soil quality and health and find routes to enhance soil atmospheric carbon sequestration:
+Development and implementation of innovative methods to regenerate and improve the quality and health of agricultural soil and find routes to improve the sequestration of atmospheric carbon in the soil:

 • Description of the impacts of improving soil quality and health on the productivity and stability of cropping systems in a changing climate.